carpetxie/portfolio/myportfolio/on-values.md

 I have almost 3 more years at this school.
 And I’d rather live 3 years in a place I can fondly call home.
 For this term, I’m going to take a step back from startups, research and optimization.
 One day(likely not far off), I will go all in again, but not now.
 This term, I’m going to build a home.

 P.S.
 I wanted that to be the ending because it sounds cool, but for personal note, my commitments this term also include:
-1. Adaptional part-time LLM Research
+1).
+Adaptional part-time LLM Research
-2. Recruiting (20% leetocde, 20% applying, 60% meeting cool ppl in tech)
+2).
+Meeting cool ppl in tech
-3. Gym(and basketball now too)
+3).
+Gym(and basketball now too)
-4. Read/experiment interesting blogs on ai, vc and current tech trends
-5. Learn for the sake of learning–not for grades.
+4). ead/experiment interesting blogs on ai, vc and current tech trends 5).
+Learn for the sake of learning–not for grades.
 For my classes, I’ll learn to the extent where my interests fade.